Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

 There are alternative imaginary-time evolution techniques, such as using the Suzuki-Trotter approximation to separately apply the potential $V(\hat{\mathbf{x}})$ and the differential $D(-i\nabla)$ terms\ \cite{Leforestier1990} operators.
-However, this approximation is only useful if the separate application of the operators is more efficient, which is not the case for our non-local MPOs.
-Other possibilities are the application of second-order differencing or Chebyshev polynomial expansion as propagation schemes for the time-dependent Schrödinger equation\ \cite{Leforestier1990} or the use of real-time evolution techniques\ \cite{Zwolak2004}.
-These time evolution methods have also been combined with the DMRG method\ \cite{White1992, White1993} leading to time-dependent DMRG methods, enhancing the TEBD techniques\ \cite{Daley2004, Verstraete2004b}.
-Finally, the implementation of Runge-Kutta methods to approximate the time evolution within the DMRG algorithm\ \cite{Feiguin2005} has also been studied.
-These Runge-Kutta methods, together with other approximations of the evolution such as Padé, Arnoldi, or Lanczos methods, have also been implemented for Matrix Product State variational ansatz (vMPS) algorithms\ \cite{GarciaRipoll2006}.
+However, this approximation is only useful if the separate application of the operators is more efficient, which is not the case for general PDEs with non-local MPO representation.
+Other options are second-order differencing, Chebyshev polynomial expansion, and Lanczos propagation schemes~\cite{Leforestier1990}, and the use of real-time evolution techniques\ \cite{Zwolak2004}, but the cost of these methods is comparable to the optimization algorithms introduced in following sections.
+Finally, while the implementation of Runge-Kutta methods to approximate the time evolution within the DMRG algorithm\ \cite{Feiguin2005} has also been studied, the advantages of a linear-algebra approach described Section~\ref{subsec:finite-precision-algebra} also applied here.